RdjStark/CarND-Behavioral-Cloning-P3/writeup_report.md

 40490.
 It was shuffled on the begining of each process, and data was split 20/80 between validation and training set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was 8, because validation loss started to flat out at this point, as seen below:

+I also turned on side camera detection, it multiplied the amount of source data triple times.

 <pre>
 Epoch 1 254/254 55s 216ms/step - loss: 0.0205 - val_loss: 0.0140